A. GENERAL INFORMATION

 1. How do I find out more information about applying for jobs through USAJOBS?

-To learn more about the USAJOBS online application process, go to the USAJOBs Frequently Asked Questions.
+To learn more about the USAJOBS online application process, go to the USAJOBs Help Center.

 2. If the system only accepts online applications, how do I send other attachments, such as my college transcripts, SF-50's, etc.?

-3. Since the system will rate me according to my self-assessment and response to the questions, what prevents me from selecting those choices that give me the highest scores?
+3. Since the system scores my answers to the assessment questions, what prevents me from answering in a way that gives me a higher score?

 Nothing will prevent you from doing this.
 However, falsifying or answering questions to mislead the system's automated process is no different than providing false or misleading information on your application under the old process.
 Applicants are reminded that this is a federal job application system.
 Providing false information, creating fake ID's or SSN's, or failing to answer all questions truthfully and completely may be grounds for not hiring you, for disbarment from federal service, or for dismissal after being hired.
 Falsifying a federal job application, attempting to violate the privacy of others, or attempting to compromise this system is punishable by fine or imprisonment (U.S. Code, Title 18, section 1001).